ericburger/crossbardocs/pages/docs/administration/auth/Authorization.md

 A *Client* connects to a *Router* establishing a WAMP session by joining a *Realm*.
 The *Client* can announce which authentication methods it is willing to perform to authenticate itself.
 The *Router* will choose an authentication method and initiate the authentication procedure.

 When the authentication succeeds, the *Router* will have determined (at least) an authentication role (`authrole`) for the *Client*.
-The `authrole` is the role under which the *Client* was authenticated for the *Realm* it has joined.
+The `authrole` is the role under which the *Client* was authenticated for the *Realm* it joined.

 The set of *Permissions* a *Client* gets is then determined by the *Realm-Role* combination and possibly other information from the authenticated WAMP session.

-E.g. a client that joined realm `realm1` with role `role1` might have the following set of permissions:
+For example, a client that joined realm `realm1` with role `role1` might have the following set of permissions:

 1. Allow to **call** any procedure
 2. Disallow to **register** procedures